 Mustang to Paducah

-After stumbling onto a multiple murder on a road trip, two space-out hippies become the prime suspects.
+After stumbling onto a multiple murder on a road trip, two aimless hippies become the prime suspects.

 Until yesterday, I’d never been north of West Palm Beach.
 And once this shit was over, man, I’d never leave Miami again.